 - You must configure your Open Commerce API settings to allow access for the API calls that are needed.

 - extension.sfccmetadata.explorer.systemobjects - Enable/disable the view of system object definitions in the explorer view. default: true

 - extension.sfccmetadata.explorer.customobjects - Enable/disable the view of custom object definitions in the explorer view. default: true

 - extension.sfccmetadata.explorer.sitepreferences - Enable/disable the view of Site Preferences in the explorer view. default: true

 Open Commerce API Access Setup

 In order to make OCAPI calls to a SFCC instance you need to setup access to the desired API calls in Business Manager > Application > Site Development > Open Commerce API Settings.
 Currently this extension only uses the Data API, and access does not need to be setup for the Meta, or Shop APIs.
-The included example allows access to all resources, but could be modified only allow the calls that are needed (I will include this as an example at a later time).
+The included example allows access to all resources, but could be modified only allow the calls that are needed.

 Example OCAPI Access Config

 SFCC Metadata Explorer requires that you have a dw.json file in the root of your SFCC workspace wich contains the connection information for your sandbox.